kowkunt-production/wp-security-checklist/README.md

 # wp-security-checklist
-A comprehensive WordPress security checklist organized by priority
+A comprehensive WordPress security checklist organized by priority.

+NOTE: Security is not a one-time task but an ongoing process.
+Test any changes on a staging site first, and always maintain current backups before making security modifications.

 ## 🔴 Critical Priority